CenterForDigitalHumanities/TinyThings/README.md

 CRUD actions proxied through RERUM in the TinyThings back-end.
 Feel free to fork this as a starting point for creating your own application that uses the RERUM service.

-What authenticates your fork of TinyThings work with RERUM is the token information in tiny.sample.properties.
+What authenticates your fork of TinyThings with RERUM is the token information in tiny.sample.properties.
 You need to make you own tiny.properties with the information required in that file.
 The tokens will be returned to you once you register at [devstore.rerum.io](http://devstore.rerum.io/v1).

 Visit [rerum.io](http://rerum.io) for more general information about RERUM.
 See a working demo of this application at [tinydev.rerum.io](http://tinydev.rerum.io/app).